How can heat pumps help 11 million UK homes reach net zero targets by 2035?

 Earlier this year the UK experienced an energy crisis.
 This was not only detrimental to homeowners, in particular low-income households, but it also highlighted the vulnerability of the sector.
 Installing heat pumps will put less strain on harmful fossil fuels and will utilise more sustainable energy.
 Creating a more reliable energy sector and also reducing its impact on the planet.

-The Institute for Public Policy Research published a report earlier this year concerning heating emissions.
+The Institute for Public Policy Research published a report concerning heating emissions.
 In the document it stated that the UK is currently installing only 6% of the heat pumps needed by 2028 to reach net zero targets.
 The Committee on Climate Change (CCC) predicts the UK would need over 450,000 gas boilers replaced with heat pumps by 2025 to reach its goals.

 The Heat and Buildings Strategy looks at retrofitting homes with low carbon heating infrastructure.
 As well as bringing in stricter energy efficiency rules for commercial buildings and newbuilds.
 This is to ensure that no one is left behind during the green industrial revolution.